 The Smartcard is the primary ID for solicitors in Scotland; it contains your photograph and your unique solicitor ID number.
 Additionally, it can also contain your own qualified digital signature.
-Whether you’re a trainee or a seasoned veteran, the process for obtaining a Law Society of Scotland Smartcard is the same.
+Whether you’re a trainee or an experienced solicitor, the process for obtaining a Law Society of Scotland Smartcard is the same.

 In order to start the Smartcard process you must have a valid Practising Certificate, either a restricted or full one.
 If you do not hold either, we cannot process your application or create a card for you.
 If you are unsure of your Practising Certificate status, then please contact the Registrar team by email at Registrar@lawscot.org.uk

-To get your Smartcard, first you must contact the Law Society of Scotland’s Smartcard team.
-You can reach them by email at email@example.com.
-They will then send you your personalised submission form by email.
+To get your Smartcard, first you must contact our Smartcard team.
+You can reach us by email at email@example.com.
+We will then send you your personalised submission form by email.

 There are strict rules on how your name may appear on the card.
-If you are registered in the Law Society under your first name, but practice under your middle name, then we can put your first, middle, and last name on the card.
+If you are registered with the Law Society under your first name, but practise under your middle name, then we can put your first, middle, and last name on the card.
 We cannot, however, put just your middle name and last name on the card, as this is not your legal name per your legal documentation.
-Naturally, if you have changed your name through a deed poll, marriage, or divorce, then please contact the Registrars with evidence of your name change so they can amend the Law Society’s records.
+Naturally, if you have changed your name through a deed poll, marriage, or divorce, then please contact the Registrars team with evidence of your name change so they can amend our records.

 You will also be asked to include a passport sized photo.
 Photo guidelines are included in the submission form.
 This photo must have your name and your Law Society ID number written on the back.

 Send your form and photo back to us; DX and Freepost addresses are included on the form.
 We will send you a confirmation email saying that we received your application and explaining the options of receiving a Smartcard either with or without your digital signature.

 Additionally, you will also be asked to create a PUK.
-The PUK must be 8 digits (letters, numbers or a combination of the two) without any special characters.
-The PUK can be used to unlock your card should you forget your PIN number.
+The PUK must be eight digits (letters, numbers or a combination of the two) without any special characters.
+The PUK can be used to unlock your card should you forget your PIN code.
 It can also be used to reset your passcodes should you so desire.

-You and the Law Society Operator will go through the Smartcard programming sequence where the Operator creates and subsequently downloads your digital signature to your Smartcard.
+You and our Operator will go through the Smartcard programming sequence where the operator creates and subsequently downloads your digital signature to your Smartcard.
 The entire process takes about five to 10 minutes and you will leave the venue with a functioning Smartcard.